aliciajpan/cake-game/README.md

 3. Tab to show tutorial modal, which looks like tutorial page but smaller and the Main Page is visible in the background
 4. Garbage can icon to scrap cake
 5. Plate on which _cake components_ are stacked
-6. Clicking on _cake components_ brings up flavour menu
+6. Clicking on _cake components_ brings up flavour menu to change flavour/colour
+7. Checkmark icon to submit cake to be compared against orders
+8. Flavour menu
+9. Buttons to add _cake components_
+10. Player score
+11. Tracker for number of failed (timed out) orders

 ### Data

 Describe your data and the relationships between the data points.
 You can show this visually using diagrams, or write it out.

-Pool of flavours of cakes
-Pool of flavours of icing
+1. Pool of flavours cake layers/icing
-Randomly generate cake configurations
+2. Array of randomly generated cake configurations (uses #1)
-Get array of cakes
+    - Some limits on number of cake layers, etc.
+    - What each cake object looks like:
+        ```
+        {
+            id: 1,
+            score: 200,
+            layerCount: 3,
+            layers: ["chocolate", "vanilla", "chocolate"],
+            icing: "strawberry",
+            expired: false,
+            submitted: false
+        }
+        ```
+3. Front-end can change cake data from #2
+    - If order times out, write to back-end to change `expired` to `true`
-When timeout, write to backend to change that property When successful submit, write to back
+    - If order sucessfully submitted, write to back-end to change `submitted` to `true`
+4.
 When game over, save score to personal leaderboard (persistent) Ask for player name (for leaderboard) "Chef ____"
-If not want provide then geerator name list of adj list of nouns related to baking ex.
-Chef Sweet Buns

 (diving deeper: global leaderboard)